JuliaPlots/Plots.jl/docs/src/GraphRecipes/introduction.md

 ```

 ## Usage
-The main user interface is through the fuction `graphplot`:
+The main user interface is through the function `graphplot`:
 ```@example graphintro
 using GraphRecipes, Plots